karlbeecken/co2-twitter-bio/README.md

 ## Usage
 To use this Twitter bot you'll need a Twitter developer account.
 Apply for one here: https://developer.twitter.com/en/apply-for-access

+_Hint: If you tell Twitter that you only want to use the API for educational purposes, you'll usually get access without further questions 🤫'_

 Then you will need to create a new app and set the app Permissions to **Read and Write**.
 You will need the following keys: <br>
 *consumer key*, *consumer key secret*, *access token key* and *access token secret* (consumer keys may also be labeled as API key)